leytilera/addonscript-spec/docs/concepts/install.md

 ## Directories

-If the selected file is a directory, then it is treated like a zip file, which means, that you can move and rename it like a normal file, but also use the `extract` install step to move all contents of the directory to the specified location.
+If the file is a directory, then it is treated like a zip file, which means, that you can move and rename it like a normal file, but also use the `extract` install action to move all contents of the directory to the specified location.